-You can breastfeed your baby for as long as you wish but there may come a time when you want to stop.
-This article offers tips on how to stop breastfeeding a baby or toddler.
+You can breastfeed your baby for as long as you wish but a time may come when you want to stop.
+This article offers tips on how to stop breastfeeding.

 Breastfeeding provides nutrition and immunity for your baby (WHO, 2013a).
-It is also a time for closeness and connection, no matter how old your baby, toddler or child is.
+It is also a time for closeness and connection, no matter how old your baby or toddler is.

-NCT supports parents whichever way they choose to feed their babies.
-If the time comes when you decide you’d like to stop breastfeeding, there are ways to make it easier for you and your baby.
+We support parents whichever way they feed their babies.
+If you are breastfeeding and you decide you’d like to stop, there are ways to make it easier for you and your baby.

 You might find it helpful to explore your options for stopping with a breastfeeding counsellor or supporter from your local NCT branch.
-You could also call the NCT support line on 0300 330 0700.
+You could also call our support line on 0300 330 0700.

 Recommendations for when to stop

-The NHS and the World Health Organisation recommend that you exclusively breastfeed your baby – give them breastmilk only – for the first six months of their life (WHO, 2013b; NHS, 2017).
-The World Health Organisation recommends continuing to breastfeed your baby for up to two years and beyond (WHO, 2013c).
+The NHS and the World Health Organization (WHO) recommend that you exclusively breastfeed your baby – give them breastmilk only – for the first six months of their life (WHO, 2013b; NHS, 2017).
+The WHO also recommends continuing to breastfeed your baby for up to two years and beyond (WHO, 2013c).

-"The longer you breastfeed up to two years, the greater the health benefits may be for you and your child (WHO, 2013c).
-Yet the most important thing is to continue to breastfeed for as long as feels right for you and your baby (ABM, 2018)".
+"The longer you breastfeed up to two years, the greater the health benefits might be for you and your child (WHO, 2013c).
+Yet the most important thing is to continue breastfeeding for as long as feels right for you and your baby, rather than what other people think (ABM, 2018)."

 When should I stop breastfeeding?

-Breastfeeding difficulties: If your baby is struggling to feed efficiently or not gaining weight, you can get support from an NCT breastfeeding counsellor and peer support from other breastfeeding mums.
+Breastfeeding difficulties.
+If your baby is struggling to feed efficiently or not gaining weight, there’s help available.
+You can get support from one of our breastfeeding counsellors and peer support from other breastfeeding mums.
 This may help you continue breastfeeding if you wish to.

-Going on holiday: A break away doesn’t mean you need to stop breastfeeding.
-Many breastfeeding mums finding breastfeeding on holiday is easy because they don’t need to take bottles, formula or sterilising equipment.
+Going on holiday.
+A break away doesn’t mean you need to stop breastfeeding.
+Many breastfeeding mums find breastfeeding on holiday is easy because they don’t need to take bottles, formula or sterilising equipment.